dahliaOS/documentation/hardware/pine64/Pinephone.md

 * The source code for the pinephone build is complete except for the build file (.gni).

-* UART / serial should work out of the box if it boots
+* UART / serial should work out of the box if it boots.

 You can find the source code [here](https://github.com/dahlia-os/fuchsia-pine64-pinephone)!

 ## Information about the port

-* Boots with 1 GB of ram
+* Boots with 1 GB of RAM.
-* Boots with 2 cores running
+* Boots with 2 cores running.
-* Should boot with a serial driver out of the box
+* Should boot with a serial driver out of the box.

 ## License